phylotastic/phylotastic/outreach/outreach_strategy.md

 * We welcome visitors and engage with them
 * Code is open-source
 * Development model is open and well documented
-* Provide usable/accessible portals
+* We provide a useable and accessible portal

+### Project announcements and recruitment
+* We advertise widely when
+   * a position in the project becomes open
+   * a new tool or major version is released
+   * we want feedback on proposed plans or changes

 ### Communications of news and achievements
+* Informal communications
+   * blogs on related web sites
+* Social media
+   * twitter
+   * news feed

+### Collaboration
+* Pursue collaborations as opportunities arise
+* Pursue collaborations for a specified target
+* Develop relationships with consultants and testers
+   * educators
+   * researchers
+   * curators

+### Training materials, workshops, hackathons
+* presentations at conferences
+* special workshops
+   * workshop on APIs
+   * focused groups on targeted applications of Phylotastic (single use case)
+* year 3 hackathon

-* Scientific publications
+### Scientific publications
 * Publish a software paper for every tool.
 Some ideas:
    * Generalized Web UI with underlying web-services architecture
    * Automated planning and execution of workflows to extract phylogenetic knowledge
    * MySafari: Capture and mashup species names at any zoo or museum
 * Publish in the educational literature
    * Teaching about biodiversity with online phylogenetics tools
 * Actively pursue chances to publish scientific side-projects
    * analyses of high-value datasets
    * evaluations of OpenTree content
    * evaluations of name processing

-* Informal communications
-   * blogs on related web sites
-* Social media
+## Specific deliverables for the first project year

+### Open science
+* ~~Set up a public chat room for project communications~~ 2015 Q4
+* ~~Welcome visitors and engage with them~~ 2015 Q4
+* ~~Code is open-source~~ 2015 Q4
+* Development model is open and well documented
+* We provide a useable and accessible portal 2016 Q2

+### Project announcements and recruitment
+* ~~advertise post-doc position~~ 2015 Q3
+* advertise for undergraduate interns as needed 2015 Q1

+### Communications of news and achievements
+* Write a blog introducing the web tool 2016 Q2
-   * twitter
+* Maintain active twitter profile (ongoing)
+* Set up news feed 2016 Q2

 ### Collaboration
-* educator consultants
-   * high school
-   * university
-* research consultants
-* museum consultants
+* Pursue collaboration with YW for species page-rank 2016 Q2
+* Pursue collaboration with WM for Mesquite-o-tastic 2016 Q2
+* Cultivate relationships with educators and curators 2016 Q1

 ### Training materials, workshops, hackathons
-* presentations at conferences
-* special workshops
-   * workshop on APIs
-   * focused groups on targeted applications of Phylotastic (e.g., centered around one use case)
-* year 3 hackathon

-### Community testing and RFCs
+* arrange to present web tool at 2 workshops in 2016 Q2

+### Scientific publications
+* draft a manuscript describing the web tool and general archictecture
+* identify opportunities for scientific side-projects
-* broadcast requests for comment on APIs
+* identify opportunities for technical side-projects
-* develop small community of user-testers